 A skills development levy is payable by employers at a rate of 1% of the total remuneration paid to employees.
-Employers paying annual remuneration of less than R500 000 are exempt from the payment of Skills Development Levies.
+Employers paying an annual remuneration of less than R500 000 are exempt from paying skills development levies.

 Unemployment Insurance Contributions